cdp-trial-patterns/data-in-motion/03_resize_image.md

  --data-binary "@/Users/alim/Desktop/test.png" \
  --output /tmp/my_resized_image.png
  ```
+ A resized image based on your parameters should be created in your output directory.

  ---
-**Notes:**
+ **Note:**

  The first attempt may fail due to a cold start and timeout (30 sec timeout on the API Gateway).
 A subsequent retry after a minute should work and should return the resized image much faster.

-The function will be open to the internet.
-Make sure to secure it if you want to keep it running (this is done when creating the API Gateway trigger) or delete everything once you are done.

  ---

+Congratulations!
+With this you have completed the third use case.